wekesa931/Anata/README.md

 1. Test - This [deployment](hn-dashboard-test.herokuapp.com) the HNOS test [backend](https://antara-hnos-test.herokuapp.com/graphql/).
 This helps us test the frontend features with backend that has not been deployed to production.
 2. Beta - This [deployment](hn-dashboard-beta.herokuapp.com) uses prod environment variables where we could test your feture with other features altogether just the way they would behave in production.

+When we have a bunch of features ready and want to deploy to our users, we deploy in two steps:

+## Step 1: Tag and Release on Github

+We use [release-it ](https://github.com/release-it/release-it) to automate releasing on Github, so check out master locally.
+Pull the latest changes and then run `npm run release`.
+After a successful github release, proceed to the next step.

+## Step 2: Deploy on Heroku

-When we have a bunch of features ready and want to deploy to our users, we then head over to our Heroku dashboard and **manually** deploy the master branch on the production app in the [pipeline](https://dashboard.heroku.com/pipelines/0a14a346-098f-4411-b64c-dfb0198da040).
+Head over to our Heroku dashboard and **manually** deploy the master branch on the production app in the [pipeline](https://dashboard.heroku.com/pipelines/0a14a346-098f-4411-b64c-dfb0198da040).

 # Design